Prime-Holding/widget_toolkit/packages/widget_toolkit/doc/edit-address.md

 # Edit Address Dialog

-Edit Address package is useful when we need to edit an address, which appears in a bottom dialog, or show a message for permanent address, which is not editable and also appears in a bottom dialog.
+Edit Address package is useful when we need to edit an address, which appears in a bottom dialog, or show a message for a permanent address, which is not editable and also appears in a bottom dialog.
-There are possible customizations such as passing custom error mappers for city and address text input values, a custom header text for the bottom modal sheet, custom text labels for the widgets and custom text for the buttons.
-A text field validation service should be provided for the city and address input fields and a service with method providing logic for the save address event.
-Also custom icons for the country, city and address widgets can be provided.
+There are a lot of possible customizations such as passing a translation error function for the errors thrown from the validation of the city and address text input values.
+There is a localization file in English, with default values for each string used in the library, which can be overriden.
+The library provides a theme with default spacings, text styles, colors, EdgeInsets and icons, which can be overriden.
+There is a default service class, which provides default implementation for some of its methods.
+For example, for validation of the city and street input values and for filtering countries by name there is a default implementation.
+For the other methods, for example for fetching the list of countries and for saving the address, a custom implementation should be provided.
+Each of the bottom sheets can have custom configuration.
+From more information check the complete example in the documentation.

 ## Widgets